mcfnord/cem/src/ref/estate.md

 Repeated failures by Donna Mairs to accomodate swimming apparently makes wading impossible.
 Why does it seem like the change punishes Chloe and me most of all?

-I await the conclusion of your investigation.
-I write with information that might help you.
-One thing I realized when I accepted Emily's invitation to move to Tacoma to help her die and to raise Chloe is that I could not do it alone.
-So starting in November, and throughout the entire crisis, I called all of my friends.
-You say a friend of mine has given you information about me.
-If they aren't on this list, they aren't my friend:

-Harry Silva
-William Houts
-Howard Dempsey
-Jan Dempsey and Tom Sampson
-Jason Dempsey
-Jeanine Kawal (Dempsey)
-James and Janice Dempsey
-Jeris Ockfen
-Nir Sadovnik
-Patricia and Herb Dempsey
-Rachel Scott
-Walter Wittel
-Michael Cleaver
-Diedre O'Neil
-Eric Wesley
-George Soler
-Carolee and Jerome Johnson

-My concern all along has been that you have been contacted by Joy Laydbak.
-I haven't seen her in three years, and she has a long, colorful history of making false claims to CPS.
-In June or July, she included me in a declaration regarding the custody of her child, who she currently has limited access to as the result of a trial in King County.
-But maybe she didn't call CPS.
-Maybe you called someone.
-Maybe you would like to call the people I actually kept in close contact with during this ordeal.
-If you want to, there they are.

-Please let me know if there are any ways I can expedite your evaluation of the allegation that I intend a life of sexual violence against Chloe Murphy.

 Also, I have reviewed the closed cases, and learned what you meant when you asked if I "jump on and bite" Chloe.
 She was referring to a disciplinary act we called "time-in" which contained her and asserted authority.
 Containment could